iain17/dea-code-examples/exercises/videostore/README.md

 In this exercise you'll learn:
 ------------------------------
-* how to apply several Refactoring steps to remove bad smells
+* How to apply several Refactoring steps to remove bad smells.

 Introduction
 ------------